o2r-project/api/docs/compendium/substitute.md

 A substitution can be created with an HTTP `POST` request using `multipart/form-data` and content-type `JSON`.
 Required content of the request are the identifiers of the base and overlay compendia and at least one pair of _substitution files_, consisting of a base file and an overlay file.

+!!!
+Note
+    A substitution process removes potentially existing packaging information, i.e. if the base compendium was a BagIt bag, the substitution will only contain the payload directory contents (`/data` directory).

+    The overlay file is stripped of all paths and is copied directly into the substitution's root directory.

 ### Request

 `POST /api/v1/substitution`